-Former Seahawks kicker Janikowski announces retirement, per ESPN report
+Former Seahawks kicker Sebastian Janikowski announces retirement, per ESPN report

 Janikowski turned 41 in March and has dealt with injuries the past two seasons.
 He told Schefter he felt it was time to retire and turn into a cabdriver and stay at home with his three daughters.

 Janikowski made 22 of 27 field goals in the regular season in his only year with the Seahawks and hit 2 of 3 against Dallas in a wild card playoff loss.
 He suffered a hamstring injury in the game against Dallas, which caused the Seahawks to have to use punter Michael Dickson as their kicker late in the game.
-He was hurt in a game against Kansas City two weeks prior.
+He was also hurt in a game against Kansas City two weeks prior.

 Janikowski signed a one-year deal with the Seahawks and became a free agent after the season.
 The Seahawks signed Jason Myers in March to take over the kicking duties this year.
 It was Myers whom Janikowski beat out for the kicking job last fall, as he signed with the Seahawks after they had signed Myers the previous January.